larry-athey/lora-cmd-ctrl/README.md

 The LCC receiver module can be any variety of ESP32, the switching capabilities are only limited by the number of exposed GPIO pins.
 If you have a large number of switching needs per receiver, you may use an MCP23017 I2C 16 port GPIO expansion module.

 ### Remote WAV Playback
 Sound files (.wav) can be stored in flash memory and played back as needed.
 These are useful for greetings, sound effects, warnings, etc. This requires a MAX98357 sound module and speaker attached.
-Sound files can play in one shot or in a continuous loop.
+Sound files can play as a single shot or in a continuous loop.

 ### Scheduling
 The LCC mission control server can schedule individual commands or scripts to run at specific times.
 However, in the case of single board computers such as the Raspberry Pi _(or clones)_ this requires the addition of a real time clock module to be added.